 From Government of Mexico- Own work, https://mexicocity.cdmx.gob.mx/venues/capilla-del-cerrito/?lang=es

-Originally built in the 17th century and later rebuilt, the chapel offers not only a space for prayer and reflection, but also breathtaking panoramic views of Mexico City from the top of the hill where it is located.
+Initially built in the 17th century and later reconstructed, the chapel offers not only a space for prayer and reflection but also impressive panoramic views of Mexico City from atop the hill where it is located.
 This observation point allows visitors to contemplate the Basilica de Guadalupe complex and enjoy a unique view of the city.

 - Location: Plaza de las Américas, 1 CERRO DEL TEPEYAC, Villa Gustavo A. Madero, Gustavo A. Madero, 07050 Mexico City, CDMX, Mexico